Racism, misogyny, death threats: Why can’t the booming video-game industry curb toxicity?

 Short of actions taken by game publishers and gaming platforms, parties trying to wrestle with toxicity are left in a chase mode, with few ways to punish perpetrators.
 Ambiguities within the U.S. legal system have played a role in constraining the efforts of law enforcement during the era of online gaming.

-The spokesman said the FBI has three ways to report online threats, via their IC3 (internet crimes complaint center) website, public access line (1-800-CALL FBI) and to a local field office.
+The spokesman said the FBI has three ways to report online threats, via their IC3 (Internet Crime Complaint Center) website, public access line (1-800-CALL FBI) and local field offices.

-Even when the FBI and law enforcement gets involved, prosecuting cases emanating from online threats can be “a little tricky, ” according to Barbara L. McQuade, Professor from Practice at the University of Michigan Law School and former U.S. Attorney for the Eastern District of Michigan.
+Even when the FBI and law enforcement get involved, prosecuting cases emanating from online threats can be “a little tricky, ” according to Barbara L. McQuade, professor from practice at the University of Michigan Law School and former U.S. attorney for the Eastern District of Michigan.

 Citing the Supreme Court ruling in Elonis v.
 United States, she said federal prosecutors are limited in what charges can be brought against online harassment.

-“It’s an evolving area,” said McQuade, which sometimes leaves prosecutors feeling like they don’t have the legal “tools,” or precedents, to make a case.
+“It’s an evolving area,” McQuade said, which sometimes leaves prosecutors feeling as though they don’t have the legal “tools,” or precedents, to make a case.

 McQuade said her office did charge someone for making a specific threat online under a statute that addresses making threats using any “instrument of interstate or foreign commerce.”
 One such instrument mentioned in this statute is a telegraph.